-The District faces significant challenges in maintaining its critical infrastructure like most other state and local governments throughout the country.
-Maintaining existing, and building new, infrastructure is crucial to the quality of life and economic prosperity of District residents.
-The District plans to fund approximately \$10.93 billion of its highest-priority capital projects over the FY 2023 - 2028 capital planning period, with approximately \$6.18 billion funded by selling municipal bonds (debt financing).
+Like most other state and local governments throughout the country, the District of Columbia, the nation's capital, faces significant challenges in maintaining its critical infrastructure.
+Investing in existing, and building new infrastructure are crucial to the quality of life and economic prosperity of any jurisdiction.
+To that end, the District plans to fund approximately \$10.51 billion of its highest-priority capital projects over the FY 2024-2029 capital planning period, with approximately \$6.09 billion funded by selling municipal bonds (debt financing).
 However, the overall need for new facilities or asset maintenance in the District far exceeds this funding level.

-The District has limits on its borrowing capacity and must strike an appropriate balance between funding its on-going operations and investing in new capital assets.
+The District has limits on its borrowing capacity and other available resources and must strike an appropriate balance between funding its on-going operations and investing in capital assets.

-Total Capital Funding Needs
+Funding of Unmet Needs

-This Long-Range Capital Financial Plan report shows that the District can address all deferred maintenance and unmet capital needs as early as 2032.
-To achieve this ambitious goal, the District must commit to borrowing up to its statutory maximum level of debt service, which is a maximum of 12% of general fund expenditures and to increase pay-as-you-go (or cash) funding for capital to an amount averaging slightly more than 4% of general fund expenditures.
+This Long-Range Capital Financial Plan report shows that the District can address all deferred maintenance and unmet capital needs as early as 2033.
+To achieve this ambitious goal, the District must commit to borrowing up to its statutory maximum level of debt service, which is 12% of general fund expenditures and to increase pay-as-you-go (or cash) funding for capital to an amount averaging roughly 4.8% or more of general fund expenditures.
 Additionally, the plan commits to prioritizing funding of existing unmet capital needs over any additional new capital projects.